Magic Kingdom Park

 Frontierland

-Frontierland® is the Wild West corner of the park — wooden stockade fences, red-rock scenery, and turkey legs the size of your forearm.
+Frontierland® is the Wild West corner with wooden stockade fences, red-rock scenery, and turkey legs the size of your forearm.
 It has some of the park’s most popular rides.

 • Tiana’s Bayou Adventure.
-The newest attraction here — a log flume ride that follows Princess Tiana through the bayou with music, characters, and a big drop at the end.
-It replaced Splash Mountain and has become one of the most popular attractions in the park.
+A log flume ride that follows Princess Tiana through the bayou with music, characters, and a big drop at the end.
+It replaced Splash Mountain and is one of the most popular attractions in the park.

 • Big Thunder Mountain Railroad.® A runaway mine train coaster.
-It is currently closed for refurbishment and expected to reopen in spring 2026 with upgraded effects.
+Currently closed for refurbishment and expected to reopen in spring 2026 with upgraded effects.

 For young families